 Beautiful Canadian Cemeteries Worth Visiting

-Ross Bay Cemetery - Victoria, British Columbia
+Ross Bay Cemetery

 Situated on a leafy street in Toronto’s upper east side and sandwiched in between two parks, Necropolis Cemetery really couldn’t be any more picturesque.
 Established in 1850, the cemetery’s buildings are examples of Victorian-style architecture.
 In the chapels are beautiful stained glass windows.
 The open grounds make it easy to wander along twisting paths, over hills and past crumbling tombstones.
 Derived from the Greek “city of the dead,” the Necropolis really does feel like it’s own city.
 The graveyard is the final resting place of many of Toronto’s most important people: the city’s first mayor William Lyon Mackenzie, rebellious journalist George Brown and, more recently, federal NDP leader Jack Layton.

-Fairview Cemetery - Halifax, Nova Scotia
+Halifax, Nova Scotia

-Fairview Cemetery is beautiful in its simplicity.
+Fairview Lawn Cemetery is beautiful in its simplicity.
 Graves are laid out in a graceful arc, allowing them to be easily found.
 Considering the graveyard is an important historical landmark, visited by countless tourists each year, simplicity really works in its favour.
-The graveyard is the final resting place for 121 victims of the Titanic -- most of them memorialized with small granite markers showing just their name and date of death.
-About one third of the victims were never identified -- their graves contain just the date of death and marker number.
-One of the better known graves is for The Unknown Child, a child victim who wasn’t identified until 2008 through forensic testing.
-The child turned out to be Sidney Leslie Goodwin, a 19-month-old English boy who died with his entire family during the disaster.
+The graveyard is the final resting place for 121 victims of the Titanic—most of them memorialized with small granite markers showing just their name and date of death.
+About one third of the victims recovered were never identified—their graves contain just the date of death and marker number.
+One of the most notable graves is that of “The Unknown Child,” an infant who wasn’t identified until 2008 through forensic testing.
+The child turned out to be Sidney Leslie Goodwin, a 19-month-old English boy who died with his entire family in the disaster.